 Once your baby can roll over (at around 4-6 months), keep putting him to sleep on his back, but let him find his own sleeping position.

-2. Make sure babies’ heads can’t get covered while they’re sleeping
+2. Make sure babies’ heads or faces can’t get covered while they’re sleeping

 Put your baby low down in the cot, so her feet are near the bottom end.
 Tuck in the bed sheets securely so they can’t cover your baby’s head.
 You could use a safe infant sleeping bag instead of blankets.
 Sleeping bags with a fitted neck and armholes and no hood are the safest.

 If you want to quit smoking and you’re finding it hard, call Quitline on 137 848.
-You could also speak to your doctor or a child and family health nurse.
+You could also speak to your GP or a child and family health nurse.